snap-research/GraphHash/README.md

 ### Download data

-Download the processed data from https://drive.google.com/file/d/1vcyDljpxG3-TJdzgbhVdoWIK-eA_wIF-/view?usp=sharing
+The processed data can be downloaded from https://drive.google.com/file/d/1vcyDljpxG3-TJdzgbhVdoWIK-eA_wIF-/view?usp=sharing

 Make sure the unzipped folder `dataset` is under the same directory as the `train.py` file in this repo.